jmacdonald2010/whats-for-dinner/notes.md

 # Notes on main branch

+## 5/4/2021 21:29
+Random meal works on first button push.
+Does not work on subsequent presses.

 ## 5/4/2021 21:19
 I don't think I commited prior to the DB write update.
 Going to do that now that it is actually working.